-The Company reviews the estimated sell-through from the independent distributors to retailers, as well as inventory levels at the independent distributors and at the Company, semi-monthly to plan production levels and manage increases in inventory.
-Total unit production in 2018 was materially unchanged from 2017.
+The Company reviews the estimated sell-through from the independent distributors to retailers, as well as inventory levels at the independent distributors and at the Company, semi-monthly to plan production levels and manage inventories.
+These reviews resulted in a decrease in total unit production of 18% in 2019 compared to 2018.